overmindtech/cli/README.md

   ovm-cli [command]

 Available Commands:
-  change-from-tfplan     Creates a new Change from a given terraform plan file completion             Generate the autocompletion script for the specified shell get-affected-bookmarks Calculates the bookmarks that would be overlapping with a snapshot. get-bookmark           Displays the contents of a bookmark. get-snapshot           Displays the contents of a snapshot. help                   Help about any command request                Runs a request against the overmind API
+  completion             Generate the autocompletion script for the specified shell get-affected-bookmarks Calculates the bookmarks that would be overlapping with a snapshot. get-bookmark           Displays the contents of a bookmark. get-snapshot           Displays the contents of a snapshot. help                   Help about any command request                Runs a request against the overmind API submit-plan            Creates a new Change from a given terraform plan file

 Flags:
       --api-key string             The API key to use for authentication, also read from OVM_API_KEY environment variable